 - In terms of stress disorders, symptoms lasting over 3 days but not exceeding one month, would be classified as acute stress disorder while those lasting over a month are typical of PTSD. - If symptoms begin after a traumatic event but resolve themselves within three days, the individual does not meet the criteria for a stress disorder. - Symptoms of PTSD fall into four different categories for which an individual must have at least one symptom in each category to receive a diagnosis.
-These categories include recurrent experiences, avoidance of stimuli, negative alterations in cognition or mood, and alterations in arousal and reactivity. - As for acute stress disorder, to receive a diagnosis an individual must experience nine symptoms across five different categories (intrusion symptoms, negative mood, dissociative symptoms, avoidance symptoms, and arousal symptoms). - Finally, adjustment disorder is the last intense of the three disorders and does not have a specific set of symptoms of which an individual has to have some number.
-Whatever symptoms the person presents with, they must cause significant impairment in areas of functioning such as social or occupational, and several modifiers are associated with the disorder.
+These categories include recurrent experiences, avoidance of stimuli, negative alterations in cognition or mood, and alterations in arousal and reactivity. - To receive a diagnosis of acute stress disorder an individual must experience nine symptoms across five different categories (intrusion symptoms, negative mood, dissociative symptoms, avoidance symptoms, and arousal symptoms). - Adjustment disorder is the last intense of the three disorders and does not have a specific set of symptoms of which an individual has to have some number.
+Whatever symptoms the person presents with, they must cause significant impairment in areas of functioning such as social or occupational, and several modifiers are associated with the disorder. - Prolonged grief disorder is a new diagnostic entity in the DSM-5-TR and is defined as an intense yearning/longing and/or preoccupation with thoughts or memories of the deceased who died at least 12 months ago.

 - 1. What is the difference in diagnostic criteria for PTSD, Acute Stress Disorder, and Adjustment Disorder? - 2.
 What are the four categories of symptoms for PTSD?
-How do these symptoms present in Acute Stress Disorder and Adjustment Disorder?
+How do these symptoms present in Acute Stress Disorder and Adjustment Disorder? - 3.
+What is prolonged grief disorder?

-- Describe the epidemiology of PTSD. - Describe the epidemiology of acute stress disorder. - Describe the epidemiology of adjustment disorders.
+- Describe the epidemiology of PTSD. - Describe the epidemiology of acute stress disorder. - Describe the epidemiology of adjustment disorders. - Describe the epidemiology of prolonged stress disorder.